-Lost for Travel is the story of a solo-traveler who helps the communities she visits.
-She uses a slide-in signup form, as you can see in the example below:
+Lost for Travel is the story of a solo traveler who helps the communities she visits.
+Her slide-in signup form example looks like this:

-This is a great idea for small businesses or entrepreneurs trying to grow their emai list.
+This is an excellent idea for small businesses or entrepreneurs trying to grow their email list.